kpumuk/metricsd/README.md

 ## Installation

 1. Make sure you have the a working Go environment.
-See the [install instructions](http://golang.org/doc/install.html). gorrd will always compile on the `release` tag.
+See the [install instructions](http://golang.org/doc/install.html). gorrdpd will always compile on the `release` tag.
 2. Install [gorrd](http://github.com/kpumuk/gorrd) package.
-2. git clone git://github.com/kpumuk/gorrdpd.git
+2. `git clone git://github.com/kpumuk/gorrdpd.git`
-3. cd gorrdpd && make all
+3. `cd gorrdpd && make install`

+By default gorrdpd will be install to the `/usr/local/gorrdpd` directory.
+To change it, use `DESTINATION` environment variable with `make install`:

+    DESTINATION=/opt/gorrdpd make install

+Please note: if you want to run `make install` with `sudo`, make sure that root user has all Go environment variables defined.
+Also you can use `-E` switch to preserve your current environment (needs `setenv` option set in `sudoers`):

+    sudo -E make install

 ## Configuration